"Chilling" at Lake Wolfgang

-In the opinion of many gourmets, the brothers Karl and Rudi Obauer are the most successful in the country.
+In the opinion of many gourmets, the brothers Karl and Rudi Obauer are Austria's greatest success.
 Every year their restaurant achieves the highest nominations by national and international gourmet guides.

 For a moonlit ride across snowy meadows, book a nighttime Segway tour in the Tyrolean Serfaus.